Weather Underground: Prairie Fire

 With the help of Clayton Van Lydegraf, the Weather Underground sought a more Marxist–Leninist ideological approach to the post-Vietnam reality.
 The leading members of the Weather Underground (Bill Ayers, Bernardine Dohrn, Jeff Jones, and Celia Sojourn) collaborated on ideas and published a manifesto: Prairie Fire: The Politics of Revolutionary Anti-Imperialism.
 The name came from a quote by Mao Zedong, "a single spark can set a prairie fire."
 By the summer of 1974, five thousand copies had surfaced in coffee houses, bookstores and public libraries across the U.S. Leftist newspapers praised the manifesto.

 Abbie Hoffman publicly praised Prairie Fire and believed every American should be given a copy.
 The manifesto's influence initiated the formation of the Prairie Fire Organizing Committee in several American cities.
 Hundreds of above-ground activists helped further the new political vision of the Weather Underground.
 Essentially, after the 1969 failure of the Days of Rage to involve thousands of youths in massive street fighting, Weather renounced most of the Left and decided to operate as an isolated underground group.
 Prairie Fire urged people to never "dissociate mass struggle from revolutionary violence".
-To do so, asserted Weather, was to do the state's work.
+To do so, asserted Weatherman, was to do the state's work.
 Just as in 1969–1970, Weather still refused to renounce revolutionary violence for "to leave people unprepared to fight the state is to seriously mislead them about the inevitable nature of what lies ahead".
 However, the decision to build only an underground group caused the Weather Underground to lose sight of its commitment to mass struggle and made future alliances with the mass movement difficult and tenuous.